 Designed by: Desmond FitzGerald

 Places on this tour will be distributed using a lottery, which has now closed.
-Winners will be notified of their tour details by the end of September.
+Winners will be notified of their tour details ahead of the Open House Dublin weekend.
 Most of the Open House Dublin tours are operated on a First Come, First Served basis.
 So if you missed out on this lottery, make sure to check out the rest of the programme!